colehaus/colex/posts/cooperatives/main.md

 (CMF) over worker cooperatives (WC)</a> remains an open question in economics.
 Early explanations relied on a hypothesized comparative inefficiency of cooperatives.
 Subsequent empirical study has shown that
-<a href="arg-map" id="efficient">cooperatives are at least as efficient
+<a href="#arg-map" id="efficient">cooperatives are at least as efficient
 as capital-managed firms</a> [@doucouliagos95] [@estrin87] [@craig95]
 [@levine90].

-A profusion of hypotheses has since arisen. [@dow99] offers a good summary (though the term must be used loosely for a 126 page paper).
+A profusion of hypotheses has since arisen. [@dow99] offers a good summary (though the term must be used loosely for a 126-page paper).
 One that I have not seen presented is: <a href="#arg-map" id="hypothesis">capital-managed firms predominate because capitalists have a greater incentive to expand than worker-owners in worker cooperatives</a>.
-Roughly, for each market segment a capitalist expands to, their income increases by capital's share of the new segment's profit.
-For each market segment a cooperative expands to, the expanders receive no direct remuneration (supposing that the new market segment is also a cooperative).
+Roughly, for each market segment a capitalist expands into, their income increases by capital's share of the new segment's profit.
+For each market segment a cooperative expands into, the expanders receive no direct remuneration (supposing that the new market segment is also a cooperative).
 Any new profit goes to worker-owners in the new segment.